sts10/bottle-rs/readme.markdown

 ### Multiple targets

 Bottle can even encrypt multiple files and directories with one command: `bottle file1.txt directory2` will create `file1.txt.age` and `directory2.tar.gz.age`.
 Note that for each target given, Bottle will create completely separate encrypted files.

-This is different than how the `tar` command works.
+Notably, this is different than how the `tar` command works, which would group all given files into a single archive.
+If you want Bottle to put multiple files or directories into one "bottle", first put them all in a single directory, then run `bottle` on that directory.

+## Non-goals of the project (and recommended tools)

+Bottle is not, at this point, aiming to be a tool for backing-up your entire HOME directory, or even a multi-gigabyte `code` or `Documents` or `Pictures` directory.
+For large, repeated back-ups like that, I'd recommend [Restic](https://restic.net/), which I [use myself](https://sts10.github.io/2021/10/26/restic-rsync-backup-ideas.html).

+And while this may sound obvious, Bottle is not a re-write of the `age` or [`rage`](https://github.com/str4d/rage) command-line tools.
+If you want to encrypt files for other people, use [age](https://github.com/FiloSottile/age)!

 ## To do